AllentDan/CUDATutorial/README.md

-# CUDATutorial
+## Introduction
-This is a tutorial of cuda programming.
+This is a learning note of cuda programming for novices.